2008 marked the Centenary of the Old Brighton Grammarians Society.

 A new award was introduced in 2011, the Rising Star Award for those Old Boys identified as well on their way to rising to the top!

-The next batch of Old Boys (no more than 10 at any one time) will be inducted in three years' time in 2014.
+The next batch of Old Boys (no more than 10 at any one time) will be inducted in 2014.

 As part of the process of selecting the candidates the Selection Committee seeks nominations from the wider Old Boy community.